babel/website/docs/preset-flow.md

 When it is set to `true`, Babel will apply the flow transform to all extensions.
 When it is set to `false`, Babel will avoid the flow transform for `*.tsx` files.

-> You can read more about configuring preset options [here](https://babeljs.io/docs/en/presets#preset-options)

 ### `experimental_useHermesParser`

 `boolean`, defaults to `false`